PECOS-packages/PECOS/python/selene-plugins/pecos-selene-general-noise/tests/README.md

 state-vector and density-matrix simulator plugins is tracked by [PECOS issue #585](https://github.com/PECOS-packages/PECOS/issues/585).

+`MUTATION_AUDIT.md` records a representative defect-injection audit and the specific test that rejected each mutation.
+It also documents the focused one-qubit emission-replacement test added after that mutation initially survived the broader statistical matrix.

 Keep conformance circuits shallow and use elevated probabilities.
 These tests are for correctness of channel semantics, not estimation of realistic device error rates.
 New cases should state an analytic distribution and a distinct comparison;